stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/04-using-your-screenlets/03-using-entry-list-screenlet.markdown

 Follow these steps to add Entry List Screenlet to the entries scene:

-1. In your storyboard, first select the entries scene's view controller.
-Then drag and drop a plain view (`UIView`) from the Object Library onto the view controller.
+1. In your storyboard, select the entries scene's view controller.
+Then drag and drop a plain view (`UIView`) from the Object Library to the view controller.
 In the outline view, this new view should be nested under the view controller's existing view.